Status of Finland’s earnings-related pension system in EU law

 By decision of the Commission, when statistics are compiled, earnings-related pension assets are included in Finland’s public finances.
 It is important from the point of view of state aid legislation that earnings-related investments are not considered public investments, i.e. as part of the state.
 It is therefore important that earnings-related pension insurers make their investment decisions independently in all situations and that they are not under the direction of the state’s economic policy.

 Another cornerstone of the status in EU law is that all companies engaged in statutory earnings-related pension insurance in Finland must have their head office in Finland.
 Supervision of pension insurance companies is also in the hands of Finnish authorities.
 Finland has passed a national law to determine, for instance, how the investments and solvency of pension insurance companies are supervised.

 Other EU legislation also applies to us

-The status achieved through Finland’s Treaty of Accession concerns the limitation of life insurance legislation but does not apply to other EU laws.
-For example, pension insurers are subject to EU laws on competition, as well as other legislation concerning the financial sector, such as investments.
+EU law only applies to life insurance company legislation enabling cross-border competition, but not to other EU law.
+For example, pension providers are subject to EU laws on competition, as well as other legislation concerning the financial sector, such as investments.

-Since earnings-related pensions are regarded as social security pensions, the EU Regulation on the coordination of social security systems applies to them.
+The EU Regulation on the coordination of social security systems applies to earnings-related pensions as a social security pension.
 The purpose of the Regulation is to coordinate the social security rights, such as pensions, of EU citizens moving between Member States, thereby enabling the free movement of labour.